6 4 5

 1/2 tsp onion powder salt & freshly ground black pepper

 - Lightly grease a large sheet pan with non-stick cooking spray.
 Cut chicken and vegetables into strips.
 Lay the vegetables evenly on the pan and place the chicken on top of them.

 - Preheat the oven to 425 degrees F.

 - Combine seasoning ingredients in a small bowl and stir well to combine.
 Sprinkle most of the seasoning over the chicken and some of it over the vegetables as well.
 Spoon minced garlic on top of the chicken and drizzle oil over the entire pan.
-Toss everything well and spread into an even layer across the pan.
+Toss everything well and spread it into an even layer across the pan.

 - Cook for 15 – 20 minutes or until chicken is cooked through(165 degrees with a thermometer).
-Wrap the flour tortillas in foil and place in the oven to warm them during the last 5 minutes of cooking.
+Wrap the flour tortillas in foil and place them in the oven to warm them during the last 5 minutes of cooking.